Air route authority between the United States and China: 2006 expansion

 In 2006, several U.S. airlines applied for additional route authority that was granted in 2007.
 The United Airlines application to fly between Dulles International Airport near Washington, D.C., and Beijing was selected.
 The route started operating on March 25, 2007, using Boeing 747-400 aircraft.

 In addition to United's application, American Airlines, Continental Airlines and Northwest Airlines had also applied for route authority.

 Continental applied for rights to fly between Newark, New Jersey, and Shanghai.
 Northwest applied for the right to fly to Shanghai from Detroit.
 American's application originally was for non-stop service between Dallas/Fort Worth and Beijing, but changed the application to include an eastbound stop in Chicago after an impasse with pilots regarding work hours on the planned flight.

-2007 agreement covering expansion from 2007 to 2009
+Expansion from 2007 to 2009 based on the 2007 agreement

 In April 2006, the two countries began negotiations for further liberalization of the bilateral agreement.
 Talks were suspended in August 2006, but later resumed.
 The United States has stated that suspension of talks was due to an unrelated issue.
 Unofficial Chinese sources report that there was concern because of a "gap" in Chinese airlines' ability to compete with U.S. airlines.
 Negotiations were scheduled to resume in January 2007.

 An agreement reached on July 7, 2007, allows nearly unlimited service between China and Guam and between China and the Northern Mariana Islands.
 These unlimited rights do not include Beijing or Shanghai flights operated by US airlines but do include those cities for mainland Chinese airlines.

 The 2007 agreement also categorizes Chinese cities by "zones" in which each of the zone have different air routes capacity limits and regulations.